For the Brown EFI System

 • Does the Fuel Pump run for 5 Seconds then turn off?

-• Does the DIS spark when engine is cranked?
+• Does the Coil spark when the engine is cranked?

 • Check Relay system

 • Check Relay ground

 • Check switch power and ground to relay system

 • Check 12V Battery to Relays

 • *Check RPMs on Computer when cranking

 • Use jumper to Test power with relays removed